The FORD CORTINA in the 70s and 80s (Mk III to Mk V)

-The Ford Cortina was first produced in the UK in 1962, with the Mk1 being built until 1966.
-The final Mk5 model was eventually replaced by the Sierra in 1982.
-The Mk1 cost under £700 to buy and was made using the mechanical parts from other Ford models.
+The Cortina was first produced in the UK in 1962, with the Mk 1 being built until 1966.
+The final Mk 5 model was eventually replaced by the Sierra in 1982.
+The Mk 1 cost under £700 to buy and was made using the mechanical parts from other Ford models.
 Despite this, it was still the UK's best-selling car for nearly two decades, which is why it goes down as an all-time classic.

-At some point in the 70s, my Dad bought a brand new dark blue Cortina.
-Unfortunately, my Mum managed to scratch the roof while reversing it out of the garage - she had forgotten about the aerial on the roof!
+At some point in the 1970s, my Dad bought a brand new dark blue Cortina.
+Unfortunately, my Mum managed to scratch the roof while reversing it out of the garage - I believe that the door didn't hold tightly in place and fell onto the roof!
 We solved the problem by having a black vinyl roof covering made and it actually looked pretty damn cool back in the 70s!